 The names of specific panaxosides

-To distinguish a large number of similar compounds under the name panaxoside / ginsenoside , the designation based on extraction methods is again used - panaxosides stretched for chromatography are referred to as "Rf" ( relative to front - that is, relative to the face of chromatography), alphabet letters like Ra , Rb, Rc etc., or ginsenoside A, ginsenoside B, ginsenoside C etc. This labeling system appears to have served well phytochemicals alone, but it is too unsymmetrical for us.
+To distinguish a large number of similar compounds under the name panaxoside / ginsenoside , the designation based on extraction methods is again used - panaxosides stretched to chromatography are referred to as "Rf" ( relative to the front - relative to the face of the chromatogram), the alphabet letters as Ra , Rb, Rc etc., or ginsenoside A, ginsenoside B, ginsenoside C, etc. This labeling system appears to have served well phytochemicals alone, but it is too unsymmetrical for us.

 As regards Eleutherococcus senticosus , incorrectly Siberian ginseng , well-intentioned Brechman's attempt to name the complex of its active substances "eleutrosides" according to the ginseng panaxosid / ginsenoside model, Davidov ( davydov2000es ) finds it particularly inappropriate.
 "Eleutherosides" deserve little of the eleutero prefix, as unlike panaxosides have previously been described from other plants, and the suffix -oside because they are not specific glycosides but a group of chemically diverse substances.
 Unlike ginseng, the adaptogenic properties of eleutherococcus are not a matter of unique chemical compounds, but a combination of substances otherwise known from other plants - syringin (lilac, syringa), daukosterol (carrot, daucus), hederasaponin (ivy, Hedera ) ) and more.